KosVla/NonlinearBoucWenFrameBenchmark/ReadMe.txt

 along with the respective matrices for properties definition, for a user specified number of floors, frames in x, frames in y and the respective dimensions.
 This allows the user to create a frame based on their needs.
 The documentation of the function describes the input parameters in detail.
+IT IS STILL UNDER DEVELOPMENT!!!!

 %%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%